dalethomas81/ArfBotOS/README.md

 ### Codesys Development and Runtime
 1. download Codesys dev environment 32-bit 3.5.19.40 from the Codesys store and install. https://us.store.codesys.com/codesys.html
 2. download Codesys Raspberry Pi Runtime 4.10.0 from the Codesys store and install. https://us.store.codesys.com/codesys-control-for-raspberry-pi-sl.html
-3. download the Codesys Softmotion library 4.13.0 from the Codesys store and install. https://us.store.codesys.com/codesys-softmotion-sl-bundle.html
+3. download the Codesys Softmotion library 4.13.0 from the Codesys store and install. (will need to uninstall 4.15 first - details in lower section) https://us.store.codesys.com/codesys-softmotion-sl-bundle.html
 4. download the OMAC PackML State Machine library 1.0.0.1 from the Codesys store and install. https://us.store.codesys.com/omac-packml-state-machine.html
 5. open Codesys dev environment and from the Tools menu choose Update Raspberry Pi.
 6. from the Raspberry Pi panel enter the username and password of the user you created when you imaged the Raspberry Pi.